OmPrakashSingh1704/OpenWeatherMap/README.md

 4. **Run the Setup Script:**

-   Execute the provided `bash.sh` script to create a virtual environment, install the required packages, and run the application:
+   Execute the provided `bash.sh` script to run the application:

    ```bash
    .\bash.sh